Code-Institute-Submissions/function_band/README.md

 A majority of the written content has not been written by me.
 The content has been sourced from other function band sites.

-- The introduction text on the Home Page has been copied from the band the [Brand New Groove's](https://www.brandnewgroove.co.uk/) contact page:
+- The introduction text on the Home Page has been copied from the band the [Brand New Groove's](https://www.brandnewgroove.co.uk/)

-- The text in the box when entering the About Us page was sourced from [The Blue Rinse](https://www.thebluerinse.co.uk/) about us section:
+- The text in the box when entering the About Us page was sourced from [The Blue Rinse](https://www.thebluerinse.co.uk/)

-- The main set of text on the About Us page was sourced from [The Ambassador Band's](http://www.ambassadorband.co.uk/party-band-london/) about us section:
+- The main set of text on the About Us page was sourced from [The Ambassador Band's](http://www.ambassadorband.co.uk/party-band-london/)

-- The example line up within the About Us page was sourced from [The Function Band's](https://www.thefunction.band/showband) site under the Showband page:
+- The example line up within the About Us page was sourced from [The Function Band's](https://www.thefunction.band/showband)

 - The video within the About Us section was sourced from Youtube.
-The original performers are with The Function Band - [The Function Band Live at The Savoy](https://youtu.be/nNy0-O26NIQ)
+The original performers are The Function Band - [The Function Band Live at The Savoy](https://youtu.be/nNy0-O26NIQ)

 The code is original to me, however I have gained inspiration from previous mini projects that were completed with Code Institute:

 [The Love Running Project](https://repl.it/@AprilHa/Love-Running) - This was as a mini project with guided instructions from [Code Institute](https://codeinstitute.net/)

-The Resume Project - This mini project with the use of Bootstrap 4 was a guided instructed series from Code Institute.
+The Resume Project - This mini project with the use of Bootstrap 4 was a guided lesson from Code Institute.

+I have also used Stack Overflow, CSS Tricks and Codecademy for features that I had difficulty developing.
+They resources were helpful in answering my questions and inspired features that I was able to implement in my site.

 ### Media
 The photos within the project are not of my own, but were sourced from other band sites: